Trusted WordPress tutorials, when you need them most.

 To support a custom WordPress site, you may also want to go for a managed WordPress hosting provider.
 This is a WordPress-centric hosting environment with managed updates, premium support, strict security, and developer-friendly tools.

-In addition to your hosting and domain name, you will also be paying the web developer that’s building your website.
-Depending on your need, you may want to get quotes from several theme developers, web designers, and agencies.
+In addition to your hosting and domain name, you will need to pay the web developer that’s building your website.
+Depending on your needs, you may want to get quotes from several theme developers, web designers, and agencies.

 The cost of a custom website depends on your requirements, budget, and the rates of the developer or agency you hire.